 If the Board pursues...
-Implications for Roadmap Roadmap Assumptions Steps required to establish: Potential required legislation is ISBOE as service provider Governance Bodies / System office not an obstacle Delivery Mechanism 501(c)3 Decision is TBD Peer provider Enablement of long-term Transition to a single opportunities ISBOE will pursue Defer system-wide staff ERP over time convergence of ERP over time centralization proposed scope and sequence of initiatives

-Detail regarding governance and delivery mechanisms can be found on pages 14 and 15.
+Implications for Roadmap Roadmap Assumptions Governance Bodies / Delivery Mechanism Steps required to establish: ISBOE as service provider System office 501(c)3 Peer provider Potential required legislation is not an obstacle Decision is TBD Transition to a single ERP over time Enablement of long-term opportunities Defer system-wide staff centralization ISBOE will pursue convergence of ERP over time Institutional Integration Would require revisiting of proposed scope and sequence of initiatives Roadmap assumes mergers are not being considered at this time Detail regarding gov ernance and delivery mechanisms can be found on pages 14 and 15.